stnava/manageReleases/README.md

 TODO:

-* add build and push of manuals via `github-release`

-* same thing with vignettes

 * rework the website and point to some pics

 * add maintenance for code versioning ie making necessary changes to travis.yml and DESCRIPTION (and other files if necessary)